Selvam-T/POS/Project/Documentation/product_management.md

   - The cache is refreshed.
   - The product is added to the sales table automatically (as if it was scanned again).

+### Scanner input behavior and focus rules
+- While the Product dialog is open, scans are accepted only when `productCodeLineEdit` is focused; otherwise scans are ignored and any stray character is cleaned up.
+- Enter on line edits behaves like Tab to advance focus; action buttons are not default unless focused.
+- For the full cross-application routing rules and protections (modal block, overlay, Enter suppression), see Documentation/scanner_input_infocus.md.

 ## Manual Entry Dialog Policy
 - Manual Entry (`ui/manual.ui`) is only opened by its explicit button in the Sales frame.
 - We intentionally removed auto-opening Manual Entry on unknown scans to simplify the flow and avoid conflicting contexts.